By TONY SEED (Originally published in March, 2019 during the US “humanitarian aid” offensive against Venezuela )

 It was not a question of helping others but of helping themselves.
 The US Navy was quick (on September 2) to give a $500 million contract to Kellogg Brown & Root, a Halliburton subsidiary, that had also got giant contracts in Iraq, to repair the levies at a Gulf Coast naval facility.
 Halliburton is a giant oil-field services company run by Vice President Dick Cheney from 1995 to 2000.
 The promise of lucrative relief contracts sent shares in two large arms-oil multinationals, Halliburton and Baker Hughes, soaring to 52-week highs.
 Since 1989, governments worldwide had awarded $3b in contracts to KBR’s Government and Infrastructure Division to clean up damage caused by natural and man-made disasters.
 Earlier in 2005, the US Navy awarded KBR and three other companies $350m in contracts to repair naval facilities in northwest Florida damaged by Hurricane Ivan, which had struck in September 2004.

-On September 8, Bush suspended the 1931 Davis-Bacon Act in storm ravaged areas of Alabama, Florida, Louisiana, and Mississippi – a law that required employers to pay the locally prevailing wage to workers on federally financed projects, which were already lower than in most parts of the country.
-Suspending Davis-Bacon allowed the government and contractors to pay lower than prevailing wages, and Bush said, “will result in greater assistance to these devastated communities and will permit the employment of thousands of additional individuals.”
-The suspension in fact amounted to a gift to the corporations inundating the area to carry out the reconstruction, who were under no obligation to pass the savings along.
+On September 8, Bush suspended the 1931 Davis-Bacon Act in storm ravaged areas of Alabama, Florida, Louisiana, and Mississippi – a law that required employers to pay the locally prevailing wage to workers on federally-financed projects, which were already lower than in most parts of the country.
+Suspending Davis-Bacon allowed the government and contractors to pay lower than prevailing wages.
+Bush said, “[it] will result in greater assistance to these devastated communities and will permit the employment of thousands of additional individuals.”
+The suspension in fact amounted to a gift to the corporations inundating the area to carry out the reconstruction, who were under no legal or contractural obligation to pass the savings along.

 Let them eat cake